lake-wg/edhoc/draft-ietf-lake-edhoc.md

 {: artwork-align="center"}

 In the second example ({{fig-error2}}), the Responder supports cipher suites 8 and 9 but not the more preferred (by the Initiator) cipher suites 5, 6 or 7.
 To illustrate the negotiation mechanics we let the Initiator first make a guess that the Responder supports suite 6 but not suite 5.
 Since the Responder supports neither 5 nor 6, it responds with SUITES_R containing the supported suites, after which the Initiator selects its most preferred supported suite.
 (If the Responder had supported suite 5, it would have included it in SUITES_R of the response, and it would in that case have become the selected suite in the second message_1.)

+Note that the content of the fields of message_1 may be different when sent the second time, in particular the ephemeral key MUST be different.

 ~~~~~~~~~~~
 Initiator                                                   Responder